How much do households in Pennsylvania spend on rent?

 Across metro areas, the average rent-to-income ratio was 30.8% in 2018–2022.

 In 2018–2022, the average rent-to-income ratio across metro areas was 30.8%.
-The metro areas with the highest and lowest ratios were the Mayagüez, Puerto Rico area at 56.9% (highest) and Sheboygan, Wisconsin area at 21.7% (lowest).
-In Pennsylvania, the highest and lowest were State College, PA area at 37.6% and Chambersburg, PA area at 26.4%.
+The metro areas with the highest and lowest ratios were the Mayagüez, Puerto Rico area at 56.9% (highest) and the Sheboygan, Wisconsin area, at 21.7% (lowest).
+In Pennsylvania, the highest and lowest rent-to-income ratios were in the State College area at 37.6% and the Chambersburg area at 26.4%.

-During the 2018–2022 period, the Philadelphia, Pennsylvania area had the highest median rent at $1,347 per month and the Lancaster, Pennsylvania area had the highest median monthly income at $4,448 out of eighteen Pennsylvania metro areas.
-The Philadelphia, PA area's rent-to-income ratio was the third highest in the state.
+During that period, the Philadelphia, PA area had the highest median rent at $1.35K per month and the second highest median monthly income at $4.2K out of eighteen Pennsylvania metro areas.
+Its rent-to-income ratio was fifth highest in the state.

 Renter income and rent, Pennsylvania metro areas (2018–2022)